Tube bundle vibration analysis program

 2. Vortex excitation

-The vortex release frequency assumes the amount of the natural frequency of the tubes.
+The vortex shedding frequency assumes the value of the natural frequency of the pipes.
 The amplitudes of the individual vibration modes and the weighted maximum amplitude are calculated.

 The results are Long-term damage due to impact of the tubes against the baffle plates, damage to the tube-tube sheet joint and fatigue fractures.